coluccigiovanni16/GraphMachines-/README.md

     │   ├── scott       <- Scripts to turn raw data into newick format │   │   └──
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── models         <- Scripts to train_regression models and then use trained models to make │   │   │                 predictions
     │   │   ├── predict_model.py
     │   │   └── train_model.py